andanotherusername/admin-authz/README.md

 # admin-authz
-docker authz plugin for `exec` commands todo
+docker authz plugin for all kinds of commands

+## todo